JacobMaurice-jm/Mealer/README.md

 <!-- GETTING STARTED -->
 ## Try it out for yourself!

 Getting this app up and running is a straightforward process!
-Simply download the APK file and run it directly on your Android device.
+Simply download the following APK file from our repository and run it directly on your Android device:

   ```sh
   Mealer.apk